Maldev-Academy/Alphabetfuscation/README.md

 **1. Encoding:**

-* For each raw byte, we determine a random alphabetical offset (A–Z or a–z) via `RDRAND`.
+* For each raw byte, we determine a random capitalized alphabetical offset (A–Z) via `RDRAND`.
 * Add offset to the byte, rotate the result by 4 bits, then XOR with `0xA5` (which is user-adjustable).
-* If the resulting byte is not within the ASCII alpha ranges (A–Z or a–z), another offset is chosen.
+* If the resulting byte is not within the ASCII alpha ranges (A–Z), another offset is chosen.

 </br>